rricharz/Arduino-Mega-Digital-Recorder/README.md

 Using the sketch:
 - Set the switch to analg or digial mode.
-- There are 4 red fields which display values forthe data display
+- There are 4 red fields which display values for the data display
 - There are 5 blue touch buttons
-- Touch **TRIGGER TYPE** and select change, falling, rising or none with the rotary encoder
+- Touch **TRIGGER TYPE** and select *change*, *falling*, *rising* or *none* with the rotary encoder
 - Touch **TIME PER POINT** and select a time with the rotary encoder, the total acquisition time is calculated and displayed
-- Touch **START SCAN** to start acquring data.
-The data acquisition s started as soon as the trigger condition is met.
+- Touch **START SCAN** to start acquiring data.
+The data acquisition is started as soon as the trigger condition is met.
-- Once the data has een acquied, you can change **DISPAY TIME** and **DISPLAY START**
+- Once the data has een acquired, you can change **DISPAY TIME** and **DISPLAY START**
-- A cursr is displayed to measure a time **CURSOR TIME**.
+- A cursor is displayed to measure a time **CURSOR TIME**.
-- With a push of the rotary button, a second cursor can be displayed and movd around (**2nd CURSOR** and **DIFFERENCE**).
+- With a push of the rotary button, a second cursor can be displayed and moved around (**2nd CURSOR** and **DIFFERENCE**).

 Please help to improve this program by tweeting to